edis0n-zhang/personal-website/content/Guides/Obsidian Setup Guide.md

 	- Link to a web image like so `![Image Title](https://imagelink.com)`
 - Create tables using the Markdown Table Syntax
 	- Install a community plugin like Advanced Table Editor or Markdown Table Editor, thank me later.
 - Callout Blocks can be created to segment and stylize your information.
-They can be made into dropdown menus and configured with different icons, see more [here](https://help.obsidian.md/Editing+and+formatting/Callouts).
+They can be made into dropdown menus and configured with different icons, see more at [Obsidian's Official Article](https://help.obsidian.md/Editing+and+formatting/Callouts).

 > [!example]- Example Callout Block!
 > Here's an example sentence, any content can be placed in callout blocks!